Our congregation has made a commitment to embrace sustainable and environmentally friendly practices.

 “To Bee or Not to Bee:” Honeybees and the Environment

 Next up is a Honey Extraction Demo and Home Grown Honey Sale for High Holy Days.
 For the past few years, we have been able to sell local, raw, and delicious honey to dip your apples and challah during the High Holy Days!
 For those of us who purchased a jar (or two), we had the pleasure of knowing what LOCAL honey tastes like.
 The honey is from the backyard bee hives and gardens of Kol Ami members Jane Tausig and Abby Binder.
 We are once again selling 8 oz. jars for $7.00 and 100% of the proceeds will benefit Congregation Kol Ami.
-The honey will be sold on September 10th, the first day of religious school.
-There are limited amounts of honey, so orders will be filled on a first come, first served basis.
-(If you order honey and are paying by check, please make it payable to Congregation Kol Ami to the main office.)
-Don’t miss this opportunity!
-The honey will be available for pick up in the office of the Executive Director.
+The honey was sold on September 10, 2017 the first day of religious school.
+There were limited amounts of honey, so orders were filled on a first come, first served basis.
+We sold out in one day.

-Save the date for another Honeybee Educational Program on Sunday, November 12, 1-3 PM at Kol Ami.
-The program with include a short documentary, “Keeping the Hive Alive” and speaker Vince Aloyo, a well known master beekeeper.
-Watch for announcements to follow.
+We also had a Honeybee Educational Program on Sunday, November 12, 2017.
+The program included a short documentary, “Keeping the Hive Alive” and speaker Vince Aloyo, a well known master beekeeper.

 At the 2009 Union for Reform Judaism Biennial, member synagogues were encouraged to learn more about COEJL and support this highly relevant non-profit.
 COEJL deepens the Jewish community’s commitment to the stewardship of creation and mobilizes the resources of Jewish life and learning to protect the Earth and all of its inhabitants.
 The organization is working to bring Jews around the country together to work toward a better future on the common ground of a healthy environment, green jobs and a secure energy future through action, education and a personal pledge.
 Like our brethren URJ synagogues, Kol Ami has pledged our support to COEJL and hopes you will do the same.